- Level 2

 Parkinson’s Disease Awareness Training

-This Parkinson’s Disease Awareness Training course is for healthcare workers, caregivers, and social care staff who work with people who have Parkinson’s disease.
+This Parkinson’s Disease Training course equips healthcare workers, carers, and social care staff with the knowledge to support people living with Parkinson’s disease.

 Course Information: